Medically Reviewed By:

 How to Pass a Substance Abuse Evaluation

 Ultimately, you will most likely get drug tested at a substance abuse evaluation.
 Now, though, you can see that it is for your benefit.
 So how do you go about passing a substance abuse evaluation?
 First, you will want to be prepared.
 The evaluation process may require a lot of information from you.
 In court-ordered situations, you may need to provide the appropriate documentation.
 You can save yourself a lot of stress by gathering any relevant information beforehand.
-During an evaluation, do not hesitate to ask your doctor, therapist, or nurse questions about the process.
+Do not hesitate to ask your doctor, therapist, or nurse questions about the process during an evaluation.
 You have the right to know the ins and outs of your journey into treatment, and it may ease your mind to have that knowledge.
 The same principle goes for court-ordered treatment; make sure to bring up any questions you may have to your legal team.

 Finally, the only real way to ensure you pass a substance abuse evaluation is to strive for sobriety.
 As drug testing is usually standard procedure, attempt to abstain from using drugs or alcohol for a while, and you will have no problem achieving a negative result.
 That can be easier said than done.
 More often than not, if you are dealing with substance abuse, you will need help.
 If you believe you are battling addiction, do not attempt to face it when things have already deteriorated.
 The sooner you get help, the sooner you get back your health.
 We can help you get started.
 Give us a call today at 1-888-906-0952 to find a professional treatment center in your area.